trezzuri/erpnext-docs/docs/en/accounts/opening-balance.md

 3. Accounts Payables(AP) i.e. unpaid invoices which your suppliers have sent you

 If you were using another accounting software before, you should **close** financial statements in that software first.
-The closing balance of the accounts should be updated as an opening balance in the ERPNext.
+The closing balance of the accounts should be updated as an opening balance in the SOMA.
 Before starting to update opening balance, ensure that your [Chart of Accounts](/docs/en/accounts/chart-of-accounts) has all the Accounts required.

-Opening entries can be created using the Opening Invoice Creation Tool in ERPNext.
+Opening entries can be created using the Opening Invoice Creation Tool in SOMA.